Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - 2
           - 150
           - When this weapon hits, the wielder may spend 1 Stamina to damage the target's Mettle by 2.
 Mettle damage from hook weapons can stack up to 2.
-        * - **Guisarme**
+        * - Guisarme
           - Hook
           - 3
           - Reach
           - 2h+
           - 1
           - 150
           - When this weapon hits, the wielder may spend 1 Stamina to damage the target's Mettle by 1.
-Mettle damage from hook weapons may stack up to 2.
+Mettle damage from hook weapons can stack up to 2.
-        * - **Trident**
+        * - Trident
           - Lance, Hook
           - 2
           - Reach